 The Book of Revelation from God to Jesus by his angel to John, is intended “to shew unto his servants things which must shortly come to pass” (Revelation 1:1).
 Since the term “to pass” is literally ginomai, or “become,” we take this first verse of Revelation to mean that these “things” must shortly begin.
 Some things prophesied in the book are to take as many as 1,000 years (Revelation 20:1-2), and a millennium does not pass “shortly.”
 These things were to begin in the very near future.

 Having introduced the Book, and dictated seven letters to the Seven Angels of the Seven Churches of Asia Minor (Revelation 2-3), the angel then takes John “in the spirit” to heaven where he hears a voice tell him, “Come up hither, and I will shew thee things which must be hereafter” (Revelation 4:1).
 After describing the throne room of heaven (Revelation 4:2-11) the first thing John sees is a book sealed with Seven Seals, but the only One worthy to open them is the Lamb of God (Revelation 5:1-14).
 The Lamb then begins to open the seals in rapid succession.
-Among all the “things which must shortly come to pass” and “which must be hereafter,” the opening of those Seven Seals happens first.
+Among all the “things which must shortly come to pass” and “which must be hereafter,” the opening of those Seven Seals feature prominently.

-Because the Book of Revelation was written to the Churches of Asia Minor during the Roman Empire, we understand that the the events described would be experienced by these churches themselves, and that under the Roman Empire.
+Because the Book of Revelation was written to the Churches of Asia Minor during the Roman Empire, we understand that the events described would be experienced by these churches themselves, and that under the Roman Empire.
 These events were not millennia away.
 They were soon to begin.

 The First Seal (226 A.D.)